 When an engine oil states both grades e.g. SAE 15W-50 or SAE 5W-30 it is called a multigrade.

-The American Petroleum Institute (API) sets Service Categories for engine oils that is also used globally.
+The American Petroleum Institute (API) sets Service Categories for engine oils that are also used globally.
 Look for API S? something for your car in your service manual.
 If you have an older car, don’t worry, normally using a higher API is still OK.
 Latest is API SN but could also be OK for API SJ.

 If you have purchased a European or Japanese car, you might see a reference to ACEA and/or ILSAC, but API & SAE should be there also.